notu97/Matrix-Library/README.md

 Matrix multiplication for small matrices is done using the straight forward solution with time complexity `O(n^3)`.
 While for large matrices the Matrix multiplication is done using the Strassen's Algorithm that has Time Complexity of approximatley `O(n^2.8)`.

-For Large Matrices the input is taken in a Comma Separated Variable (csv) file format, and the output is also stored in a csv file.
+For Large Matrices the input is taken in a Comma Separated Variable (csv) file format, and the output is stored in a csv file.
 For small matrices the user has to manually enter the values of the matrix either using a initializer_list format or as a 2D vector.

 ## Installation
 Just include the [matrix.h](https://github.com/notu97/Matrix-Library/blob/main/matrix.h) header file in your C++ working directory and include it in your main cpp code using #include<matirx.h>